mehulagg/gitlab_test/doc/integration/jira_development_panel.md

 ## Jira Configuration

-### Jira Server to Self-managed GitLab or GitLab.com
+### Jira Server/Cloud to Self-managed GitLab or Jira Server to GitLab.com

 1. In Jira, go to **Jira Settings > Applications > DVCS accounts**, then click **Link GitHub Enterprise account** to start creating a new integration.
    (We are pretending to be GitHub in this integration until there is further platform support from Jira.)